Franz Unger (1800-1870)

 With respect to plants, Unger hypothesized that the origin of plant life could be traced to a single cell: “In short, the cell is not only the starting point of the individual life of the plant, but at the same time the starting point of the life of species and all higher unities; it is indeed likewise the starting point of the whole plant world.”
 Unger’s understanding of the fossil history of plants was used to argue that “the world of plants also, which is divided into seven great geological periods (including the present one), has gradually developed itself step by step.”
 Finally, Unger also noted that deviant forms of plants (sports) could give rise to new varieties and that such deviations were not the result of external (environmental) influences, but rather something more fundamental that can “transmute also one species into another.”

-For a great article on Unger and his evolutionism, see Gliboff (1998): Evolution, revolution, and reform in Vienna: Franz Unger’s ideas on descent and their post-1848 reception.
+For an article on Unger and his evolutionism, see Gliboff (1998): Evolution, revolution, and reform in Vienna: Franz Unger’s ideas on descent and their post-1848 reception.
 Journal of the History of Biology 31: 179-209.